JiahuaWU/ada2019/README.md

 # Research questions
 How do eating habits vary in different countries?
-- the most used seasoning
+- the most frequently used seasoning
-- the most common main dish
 - the most common cooking methods(boil, stir, fry, etc)

-What makes foods popular worldwide?
-- Cooking complexity: cooking time + number of ingredients types
-- Health index: cuisine nutrition
-- Ingredient selection: main dish, seasoning
-- Cooking method
+- the most frequently used ingredients (except seasoning) in general and specifically for main dish, dessert, beverage, etc.

 How are the different eating habits related to health?
 - the life span( developed/developing)